-Day of Ashura 2021: Muharram is The First Month of The Islamic Calendar.
+Day of Ashura 2022: Muharram is The First Month of The Islamic Calendar.
 Holy Ashura is Observed on 9th and 10th Muharram in The Hijri Year Commemorating The Martyrdom of Hazrat Imam Hussain (RA), Grandson of Prophet Hazrat Muhammad (pubh).
-The Arabic First Month of Muharram Was Started on Friday 10th August 2021.
-So, Ashura 2021 Will be Celebrate 19th and 20th August according To English Calendar.
+The Arabic First Month of Muharram Was Started on SATURDAY 30th July 2022.
+So, Ashura 2022 Will be Celebrate Sunday 7th August – 9th Muharram according To English Calendar.

 Ashura, Also Known as The Day of Ashura, is a Muslims Religious Holiday In most of Islamic Country.
 Happy Muharram is Celebrate on The Tenth Day of Muharram ( First Month of Islamic Calendar) Which Varies on The Gregorian Calendar.
 Ashura, also known as Yawm Ashura or Tamkharit, is the tenth day of Muharram, the first month in the Islamic calendar.
 It marks the day that Husayn ibn Ali, the grandson of the Islamic prophet Muhammad, was martyred in the Battle of Karbala.

 In the month of Muharram 61 AH (approx. 20 October 680 AD), an event took place in Iraq at a place known as Kerbala on the bank of the river Euphrates.
 On this day in the Hijri year of 61, Hazrat Imam Hussain (RA) along with his family members and 72 followers embraced martyrdom in the hands of the Yazid soldiers at the desert of Karbala to uphold the teachings of Prophet Hazrat Muhammad (pbuh).